Dealing with Feelings – the Logical Way

 This is the “I see you” part.
 Name the feeling(s).
-Say them outloud.
+Say them out loud.
 Write them down.
-Draw a picture or sing or write a song about about them.
+Draw a picture or sing or write a song about them.
 Talk to a trusted friend or mentor about them.
 Whatever.
 Just do something that gets it out there and out of your head.
 And don’t edit yourself or hold back – acknowledge your feelings in their entirety.
-If you’re having trouble identifying the feeling your having – try using this feelings wheel.
+If you’re having trouble identifying the feeling, try using a feelings wheel.

 Step 2: Own your feelings